Test in a live environment

 This method, ConvertHtmlToPdf, takes the HTML content as a string (the content you've captured from TinyMCE) and uses IronPDF's ChromePdfRenderer class to convert this HTML into a PDF document.
 The PrintOptions allow you to customize the PDF output, such as setting margins and defining the CSS media type for the conversion process.
 Finally, the code saves the outputted PDF to a file.

 In conclusion, TinyMCE .NET and IronPDF are powerful tools that, when combined, offer a seamless experience for creating and converting content in .NET applications.
 TinyMCE .NET simplifies rich text editing for users, providing an interface similar to a desktop Word processor within a web application, making it ideal for non-technical users who need to format content.
 Its customizability, from the toolbar to plugins and content filtering, enhances application functionality and user experience.
 IronPDF complements this by enabling the easy conversion of HTML content, such as that generated by TinyMCE, into PDF documents.
-If you want to try IronPDF with the packaged TinyMCE in any .NET core template, you should try its free trial starts from $749.
+If you want to try IronPDF with the packaged TinyMCE in any .NET core template, you should try its free trial package which starts from $749.

 9 .NET API products for your office documents